Gurobi/gurobi-modelanalyzer/docs/source/quickstart_scaling.rst

 Three scaling methods are available:

 * **equilibration**: iteratively scales rows and columns to bring coefficient magnitudes to a similar range.
-Supports (MI)LP, (MI)QP, and (MI)QCP models.
-  This is the recommended starting point and the only method supported for models with a quadratic objective.
+Supports all model types: (MI)LP, (MI)QP, (MI)QCP, and (MI)QCQP.
+This is the recommended starting point and the only method that supports models with a quadratic objective.
-* **geometric_mean**: scales rows and columns by the reciprocal of the geometric mean of their minimum and maximum absolute values.
-  Supports (MI)LP and (MI)QCP models.
+* **geometric_mean**: scales rows and columns by the reciprocal of the square root of the product of the largest and smallest absolute nonzero values in each row or column.
+Supports (MI)LP and (MI)QCP models (linear objective only).
 * **arithmetic_mean**: scales both rows and columns by the reciprocal of their mean absolute value.
-Supports (MI)LP and (MI)QCP models.
+Supports (MI)LP and (MI)QCP models (linear objective only).

 See the :doc:`advanced_usage_scaling` section for guidance on choosing between methods and controlling the scaling algorithm in detail.